 Figure 2.
-Overview of the Nonconsumptive Implementation Planning Process
+Overview of the Nonconsumptive Portion of the Basin Roundtable Implementation Plans

 Using the Toolbox consists of the four fundamental actions.
 Each action outlines a step in producing a comprehensive basin roundtable implementation plan.
 These actions are discussed in more detail and serve as the organizing framework for the Toolbox.